 If satellite radiance data are to be used, a Radiative Transfer Model (RTM) is required.

-The current RTM versions that WRFDA supports are CRTM V2.1.3 and RTTOV V11.1/11.2.
+The current RTM versions that WRFDA supports are CRTM V2.2.3 and RTTOV V11.1-11.3.

-The CRTM V2.1.3 source code is included in the WRFDA tar file.
-To compile the library, prior to compilation set the environment variable CRTM:
+The CRTM V2.2.3 source code is included in the WRFDA tar file, and is compiled automatically.
+No action is needed from the user.